GouravN97/Cloud-Resource-Allocation-RL-Openenv/Blog.md

-# Project Nexus: Taming Cloud Flash Crowds with Multi-Agent RL
+# Project Nexus: Taming Cloud Flash Crowds with Multi-Agent Reinforcement Learning

-## 🌪️ The Problem: The "Flash Crowd" Capability Gap
+## 🌪️ The Problem we address: The "Flash Crowd" scenario that traditional cloud servers cannot handle...
 Scaling cloud infrastructure isn't as simple as "if CPU > 80%, add a server."
 In the real world, cloud systems face **Flash Crowds**—sudden, massive spikes in traffic (e.g., a viral moment or a Black Friday sale).

 When a flash crowd hits, two deadly things happen: